·

 Since 2013, Fundrise and its investor base have grown to be one of the largest real estate owners in the country.
 As of mid-2023, Fundrise has nearly 400,000 active investors and a $7 billion investment portfolio.

-With the announcement of the Fundrise Innovation Fund, the company declared it would expand to be an alternative asset platform instead of only real estate.
+With the announcement of the Fundrise venture capital product, the company declared it would expand to be an alternative asset platform instead of only real estate.

 One of the more unique qualities of the company is it is investor owned.
 Fundrise has raised funds from its investors through the Fundrise iPO instead of the traditional venture capital route.

 The company qualifies investment funds with the SEC and offers access to all U.S.-based investors.
-The minimum to start investing in Fundrise eREITs or the Innovation Fund is only $10.
+The minimum to start investing in Fundrise products is only $10.

-I’ve invested more than $25,000 in Fundrise eREITs and the Innovation Fund since 2017.
+I’ve invested more than $25,000 in Fundrise products since 2017.
 You can find my Fundrise returns and a Fundrise review here.

-The Fundrise Innovation Fund is an alternative asset fund giving non-accredited investors access to private companies.
+Fundrise venture capital manages an alternative asset fund giving non-accredited investors access to private companies.

 Traditionally, venture capital investing is reserved for the ultra-wealthy.
 Non-accredited investors, and even most accredited investors, could not invest in venture capital because they cannot afford the high minimum investments to invest in a typical venture capital fund.

-With the Innovation Fund, Fundrise has finally unlocked venture capital as an asset class for non-accredited investors by qualifying the investment funds with the SEC.
+With the venture capital fund, Fundrise has finally unlocked venture capital as an asset class for non-accredited investors by qualifying the investment funds with the SEC.

 The fund is primarily designed to invest in multistage pre-IPO startups, but managers have also invested some cash into corporate debt while they wait for better private valuations.
 The Fund may also invest in public companies.

-The Fundrise Innovation Fund is different than traditional venture capital funds in two primary ways.
+The Fundrise venture capital is different than traditional venture capital funds in two primary ways.

-First, the Innovation Fund is a publicly registered investment company available to any U.S. resident regardless of net worth.
+First, it is a publicly registered investment company available to any U.S. resident regardless of net worth.
 The SEC has qualified the investment.
 You can find the prospectus here.
-The fund can raise up to $1 billion.
+The funds can raise up to $1 billion.

 Traditional venture capital funds use SEC Regulation D, which is exclusive to high-net-worth investors.

-Second, the Innovation Fund is a low-fee investment with a single fixed asset-management fee.
+Second, the managed fund is a low-fee investment with a single fixed asset-management fee.
 Institutional venture capital funds charge investors both a fixed annual asset management fee and a carried interest fee (a fee on profits) of 20% or more.

-The Fundrise Innovation Fund is the first of its kind, but shortly after its inception, Titan and ARK Invest teamed up to provide a rival fund called the ARK Venture Fund (review).
-The ARK Venture Fund has made more investments to date.
+Fundrise venture capital is the first of its kind, but shortly after its inception, a rival fund called the ARK Venture Fund (review) became available.
+The ARK Venture Fund has made more investments to date and is available via SoFi Invest.

 Join Fundrise

-Access IPOs conducted this comprehensive Fundrise Innovation Fund review because we believe the fund is an excellent opportunity to own startups earlier in their growth cycles.
+Access IPOs conducted this comprehensive Fundrise venture capital review because we believe the fund is an excellent opportunity to own startups earlier in their growth cycles.

 Fundrise has been a trusted investment platform for the author since 2017, and I am confident in management’s capability to earn returns for investors over the long term.